-Mainly intended as a battlefield guide to Gallipoli and the Western Front, there are three ways to experience the trails.
-From the home page scroll down and choose find out more , from here you can scroll down to:
+Mainly intended as a battlefield guide to Gallipoli and the Western Front, there are a few ways to experience the trails.
+Start by scrolling down the home page and choosing find out more.

-- Download the app - the Ngā Tapuwae apps provide you with the full trails experience in a format you can use offline.
-There are two apps to choose from - The Western Front or Gallipoli with links included to download from the App Store or Google Play.
+- Download an app: the Ngā Tapuwae apps provide you with the full trails experience in a format you can use offline.
+There are two apps to choose from, The Western Front or Gallipoli.

-- Explore the website - the website contains everything in the app but requires an internet connection.
+- Explore the website: the website has the same content as the apps but requires an internet connection.
 It is also divided into the Western Front or Gallipoli.

 - If you don't have a smart device like a mobile or a tablet there are PDFs that can be downloaded.
 To find these scroll down to printed guides & e-books.